DataDog/hiring-engineers/answers.md

 I am an Enterprise SE with extensive experience evangalizing Networking, Storage and Data Protection solutions.
 This has been an intriguing, learning, and occasionally humbling exercise.
 In my career I have been a consumer of monitoring and analytics, but not necessarily involved in the dev/ops underpinnings that enable them other than providing feedback or feature requests.
 While working on creating a timeboard via the API I am sure I began dreaming of json in my sleep.

-As a testament to the the clarity of the effectiveness of the online Datadog documnentation installing and enabling the Datadog agent and specific stack integration was mostly a mattter of following the instructions, which even a non-dev ops SME can do :smiley:
+As a testament to the the clarity of the effectiveness of the online Datadog documnentation, installing and enabling the Datadog agent and specific stack integration was mostly a mattter of following the instructions; which even a non-dev ops SME can do :smiley:

-I created the environment for this exercise by spinning up a Centos 7 VM in a virutal machine on a local hypervisor.
+I created the environment for this exercise by spinning up a Centos 7 VMs on a local hypervisor.
 I installed the Datadog agent for Centos and verified it was operational (see agent_status_before_MongoDB.txt in this branch).

 ### Collecting Metrics